 - Many climate change skeptics and deniers refuse to promote climate action over concerns that climate solutions, such as green taxes, could become costly for the economy.

 The most frustrating thing about the current debate on climate change is probably the widespread neglect of climate science.
 As depicted in this cartoon by John Kudelka, scientists have been warning us about the impacts of climate change for decades, only for the warnings to fall on deaf ears.

 This might be partly due to a growing lack of trust in experts.
 It may also be influenced by people’s perception and interpretation of extreme weather events and daily weather patterns.
 Surveys and polls suggest that many people do not see climate change as a pressing matter while others consider climate change to simply be part of a natural process.

-It’s clear that informing people about climate change will continue to be difficult, as this cartoon shows.
+It’s clear that it will continue to be difficult to inform people as these global warming cartoons show.
 But through better public engagement, the use of hard facts, and cooperation with political leaders, it may be possible to help more people accept that climate change has real consequences for our future.